robertfeliciano/easy-compile/README.md

 This is a small tool I made because I didn't like typing the compile commands for C/C++ myself.

-I learned both C and C++ on a Linux VM.
-Because of this I had the GNU compiler to use for all my projects, but when I switched to Windows this was not the case.
+I learned both C and C++ on Linux and because of this I had the GNU compiler to use for all my projects, but when I switched to Windows this was not the case.
 I decided to use MinGW64, which provides the GNU C/C++ compilers and debuggers for Windows.

 I also always had a makefile on Linux to easily compile my C++ programs by just typing "**make**" in the terminal.
 This was the main thing I missed when I switched to Windows, because installing "make" on Windows seemed like way too much work than it should be.